November 15, 2024

 Gold Cup Preparation: Building a Championship Season

-1. Rigging Revolution
+Rigging

 Every piece of tackle gets the tournament treatment:

-- Rods: Custom 20-40lb class Rainshadow blanks with titanium guides from Mudhole, built by Rick at Key Largo Rods
+- Rods: custom 20-40lb class Rainshadow blanks with titanium guides from Mudhole, built by Rick at Key Largo Rods

-- Reels: Serviced, drags calibrated, bearings replaced
+- Reels: serviced, drags calibrated, bearings replaced

 - Terminal tackle: 1000 circle hooks sorted by size and sharpness